Hierarchical Learning-Enhanced MPC for Safe Crowd Navigation with Heterogeneous Constraints: Methodology

 \subsection{Neural Network Architecture}

-Building upon the classical actor-critic architecture, we design the policy and value networks using a graph neural network layer as a feature extractor.
+Building upon the classical actor-critic architecture, we design the policy and value networks using graph neural network layers as the feature extractors, as illustrated in Fig. \ref{fig:net_arch}.
 Based on empirical results, we do not employ a shared feature extraction layer as similar works do.
 The output of each GNN is concatenated with the robot's node feature to form the integrated fixed-length observation $\mathbf{H}$.
 Both the policy network $\pi_{\theta}$ and the value network $V$ consist of two hidden fully connected layers (FCLs) with 256 rectified linear units.

 The key difference from related works is that we adopt a discrete action space instead of a continuous counterpart.
 Specifically, we discretize the robot’s neighborhood into $D$ candidate points and employ a static bijective function to map these candidates to the one-dimensional categorical output of the network, $a \in \mathcal{A} := [1, D]$.
 Based on this formulation, we use a fully connected layer with $D$ units as the final output layer of the policy network, producing unnormalized scores (logits) $z \in \mathbb{R}^D$.
 Finally, a softmax function is applied to transform the logits into an action probability distribution: